When it comes to DNG and RAW files, the biggest question is what are they and how can we use them? Read our article below to find out.

 - Validating – When you convert your images to DNG, they go through a rigorous checklist, designed to spot problems with corrupted images.
 This gives you peace of mind that your images are perfectly fine.

-- Compact Format – DNGs are often smaller than RAW files due to more efficient compression.
+- Compact Format – DNGs are often smaller than RAW images due to more efficient compression.

 - Composites – With composites such as HDR and panoramas, you can save them as DNGs, retaining the RAW characteristics of the original images.